 Engineering for Health – UVA Engineering researchers believe that new methods to prevent, diagnose, monitor and treat disease are within humanity’s grasp.
 In this area, Engineering School faculty closely collaborate with physicians and researchers at UVA’s top-ranked School of Medicine and Health System to create knowledge at the intersection of engineering and medicine.
 Their work in this area is leading to major breakthroughs, including innovations in diabetes treatment, wireless health, injury prevention and tissue regeneration.
 Click here to read more.

 Engineering for the Cyber Future – UVA Engineering researchers are determined to catalyze the cyber age with technologies essential to next-generation projects such as the Internet of Things and 100 Gbps Ethernet.
 Areas of focus include cybersecurity, machine learning, avalanche photodiodes and ultra-low-power chips.
-UVA Engineering also is a global leader in big data with the Data Science Institute; in cyber-physical systems with the establishment of the interdisciplinary Link Lab for research into smart and connected technologies; and in cybersecurity with the new Cyber Innovation & Society institute.
+UVA Engineering also is a global leader in big data with the School of Data Science; in cyber-physical systems with the establishment of the interdisciplinary Link Lab for research into smart and connected technologies; and in cybersecurity with the new Cyber Innovation & Society institute.
 Click here to read more about cyber initiatives.

 Engineering Technologies for a Sustainable and Connected World – Engineering a better future will require the best work of researchers collaborating to address challenges along the spectrum from the tiniest building blocks of materials through the complex workings of entire societal systems.
 UVA Engineering researchers work at the micro- and nano-scale in fields such as heat transfer, catalysis and 2-D materials to identify fundamental properties of matter.
 At the systems level, engineers harness these insights to create more durable, sustainable platforms in areas like energy, stormwater management and transportation.
 Click here to read more.